Esri/raster-functions/README.md

 * #### Function of Mask
   [FMask.py](https://github.com/RonakSumbaly/raster-functions/blob/FMask/functions/FMask.py) helps
-  with detection and masking of cloud, cloud shadow and snow in Landsat TM / ETM+ scenes.
+  with detection and masking of cloud, cloud shadow, snow and water in Landsat TM / ETM+ scenes.
   It functions by computing a potential probability mask using spectral tests based on cloud and cloud shadow physical properties and then deriving a final output mask by applying flood fill transformation, scene-based threshold limit values, object segmentation and geometric relationships.
   These are the inputs to the function: